bbauska/front-end-web-ui/README.md

 <h4>Adding Less Variables</h4>

 -   Open the <i>conFusion</i> project in a text editor of your choice.
-In the css folder, create a file named <i>styles.less*.
+In the css folder, create a file named <i>styles.less</i>.
 We will add the Less code into this file.
 -   Add the following Less variables into the file:

 ```